-If you already have an USB flash drive and want to know how it compares you can test the speed of it with the free version of HD Tune which can benchmark USB drives as well.
+If you already have an USB flash drive and want to know how it compares you can test the performance of it using the free version of HD Tune which can benchmark USB drives among other things.
 The free version will only test the read speed and access time but it should give a good impression of the capabilities of the device at hand.

 To make the test accurate you should set the test speed to Accurate in the benchmark options.
 The last two steps are to select the USB flash drive from the pulldown menu at the top and to click on start to start the benchmark.